-Instead of burning off, dispose of your green waste in one of the following ways:
+Instead of burning vegetation, waste, green waste or rubbish, we urge all residents to in one of the following ways:

-- private waste removal contractors
+- Private waste removal contractors

-- waste mulching and chipping contractors
+- Waste mulching and chipping contractors

-- community groups and service clubs assisting the elderly and infirm.
+- Community groups and service clubs assisting the elderly and infirm.